fishydarwin/FractalExplorer/README.md

 You can use the top menu to open FEXL scripts, or to edit settings.

+#### Fractal Explorer Language

+The Fractal Explorer Language (FEXL) is a basic scripting language designed for FEX.

-FEXL syntax is incredibly easy, mostly containing of assignments.
+FEXL syntax is incredibly easy, mostly consisting of assignments.
 You can find examples in `src/main/resources`.

 Burning Ship in FEXL